 - Determining the initial scope of the assessment

 - Attempting to hack into the organization’s network (with the organization’s consent)

 - Reporting all security breaches and vulnerabilities to the organization

-Other typical responsibilities for a cybersecurity technician or engineer include:
+Other typical responsibilities for a cybersecurity technician include:

 - Troubleshooting security issues

 - Identifying network vulnerabilities using penetration testing and ethical hacking techniques

 If you’re interested in starting entry-level cyber security jobs with no experience, EC-Council’s C|CT certification is a great option, whether you have prior cybersecurity training or not.
 For many individuals new to cybersecurity, the C|CT certification is an ideal starting point.

 After obtaining the C|CT, you’ll be prepared to immediately start a career as a cybersecurity technician.
 You can also build on the skills you learn in the course to pursue additional certifications in other cybersecurity domains, such as the Certified Ethical Hacker (C|EH), Certified Penetration Testing Professional (C|PENT), and Certified Network Defender (C|ND).